-Alumni News from Harvard T.H.
-Chan School of Public Health.
+Alumni from around the world came together for Harvard T.H.
+Chan School of Public Health’s virtual Alumni Week.

 Marcella Alsan, MPH ’05, PHD ’12, won a prestigious MacArthur Fellowship—known as a “genius grant”—for her work examining health inequities and solutions for reducing them.

 Paul Ambrose, MPH '00, was a passenger on American Airlines Flight 77 from Washington, DC to Los Angeles that crashed into the Pentagon on September 11.